The History of LEAF

 In the mid-1980s, a proposal was presented to the State Women’s Auxiliary, wherein a tax-exempt foundation would be established which would house and manage perpetual scholarships established by individuals, companies, and CLCA entities.
 Donations, tax deductible to the extent allowed by law, to these funds would earn interest from investments as set forth by its Bylaws, and ONLY THE INTEREST would be awarded as scholarships each year, thus insuring the principal would remain in tact.
 The Women’s Auxiliary enthusiastically approved this proposal, and thanks to the efforts of many dedicated individuals from the Auxiliary, CLCA, and the Associate Member Organization, the Landscape Educational Advancement Foundation (LEAF) was formally established in 1988.
 Since that time a total of 13 chapter, 24 memorial, 2 honorarium, 1 company, the CLCA Women’s Auxiliary, and the AMO funds have been established totaling $746,141.04.

-Each year applications are mailed to colleges and universities with recognized landscape programs.
-Students must return completed applications by the April 15 deadline.
-The Scholarship Selection Committee then carefully evaluates returned applications and rates each applicant based on goals, extra-curricular activities, work experience, financial need, letters of recommendation and grade point average in their major.
+Each year applications are sent to colleges and universities with recognized landscape programs.
+The Scholarship Selection Committee carefully evaluates returned applications and rates each applicant based on goals, extra-curricular activities, work experience, financial need, letters of recommendation and grade point average in their major.
 To date, the CLCA Women’s Auxiliary and LEAF have awarded 607 scholarships to 506 students totaling $392,275.

 In 1995, a grant program was proposed as an opportunity to provide financial assistance to landscape programs for special needs (projects, equipment, tolls, etc.) in all educational levels, not just to individual college level students.
 After careful planning and developing criteria the grant program was established.
 To date, we have three grant funds: the Educational Grant, the North Coast Women’s Auxiliary Grant, and the CLCA Environmental Research Grant.
 Ten grants have been awarded, including one sent directly from the CLCA Women’s Auxiliary just prior to the start of the program, totaling $57,960.14 And the combined principal value of these grant funds has grown to $145,546.51.